MazinCE/Veecom/README.md

 				"11" divide clock by 4

 			Contious-mode
-				In this mode the timer increments until it overflows setting the Timer flag to (0xFF) then it wraps around to zero.
+				In this mode the timer increments until it overflows setting the Timer flag register to (0xFF) then it wraps around to zero.
 				The timer can be loaded with any offset value at any time by writing to Timer count register.

 			Compare-mode
-				In this mode the count register value is compare with the comare register, if they match the Timer flag is set to (0xFF) and the timer count register is reset to back zero.
+				In this mode the count register value is compared with the compare register, if they match the Timer flag is set to (0xFF) and the timer count register is reset to back zero.

-			*In both modes the timer countiues to increment until it stoped manulay be the user.
+			*In both modes the timer continue to increment until it stopped manually be the programmer.
 			*The flag register is clear by reading the register value.

 <img src="screenshots/pia.png"/>